H-b8/tamagotchi/README.md

 # MY GENERIC EGG YOLK FRIEND
-### AKA "MY GEY FRIEND"
+### AKA "MY GEY FRIEND".
 Baites' take on the classic Tamagotchi keychain!

 - Stats are randomized on load
 - Users can feed, play with, and put their pet to bed